Jenson Brooksby

 Jenson Tyler "J. T." Brooksby (born October 26, 2000) is an American professional tennis player.
 He has a career-high ATP singles ranking of world No. 33, achieved on June 13, 2022.
 Brooksby has won one ATP Tour singles title at the 2025 U.S. Men's Clay Court Championships.

 Early life

-Brooksby has autism spectrum disorder and has stated he was nonverbal until the age of four.
-He is named after racing driver Jenson Button.
+Jenson Tyler Brooksby was born on October 26, 2000 in Sacramento, California to parents Glen, an anesthesiologist, and Tania.
+He is autistic and has stated he was nonverbal until the age of four.
+Brooksby is named after racing driver Jenson Button.

 Collegiate career

 Brooksby enrolled at Baylor University to play college tennis, but turned pro after he redshirted his freshman season due to injury.

 Professional career

 2018: Grand Slam debut

 Brooksby at the 2018 US Open.

 On August 12, 2018, Brooksby defeated Brandon Nakashima to win the USTA Boys' under-18 national championship.
 This victory earned him a wild card into the main draw of the US Open.
 He lost in the first round to eventual quarterfinalist John Millman.